wolf-of-nostrand/ml_stock_prediction/README.md

 ## Machine Learning Process

+Simple supervised marchine learning stock market prediction: <br>
-Simple prediction: will be using the following techniques <br>
+will be using the following techniques <br>
 <ul>
-  <li> linear regression
-  <li> more to come...
+  <li> linear regression: to predict the future stock price
+  <li> binary classification algoritm: (not sure which one to use yet)
 </ul>

 ## Read Me <br>